Unified Framework for Quantum Code Embedding: Preliminaries

-so that the collection of equivalence classes of $X$-type logical operators is exactly the first cohomology group $H_1(C^T)$.

-Conversely, given a chain complex, i.e., $C=C_2 \to C_1 \to C_0$, equipped with an (ordered) basis so that the isomorphism $C_i \cong \dF_2^{n_i}$ is fixed, a CSS code can be defined via setting $S_Z= \im \partial_2$ and $S_X = \im \partial_1^T$, and using Remark \eqref{rem:abelian-correspondence}.
+Then $C$ is a complex with $\im H_Z = S_Z$ and $\ker H_X^T = S_X^\perp$ and $H_1(C),H^1(C)$ are the collection of equivalence classes of $Z$-, $X$-type logical operators, respectively.
+Conversely, given a complex, i.e., $C=C_2 \to C_1 \to C_0$, equipped with basis, the parity matrices $H_Z,H_X^T$ can be defined via matrix representations of $\partial_2,\partial_1$, respectively, so that the code is given via Remark \eqref{rem:abelian-correspondence}.
 In particular, the \textbf{$Z$-} and \textbf{$X$-type code distance} of $C$ can be defined as in Lemma \eqref{lem:CSS-distance}, and the \textbf{support} of $c_2$ or $c_0$ will always refer to the $1$-support in the context of CSS codes.
-Write $w_X(C),w_Z(C),q_X(C),q_Z(C)$ to denote the weights, i.e., in the language of chain complexes,
+For convenience, denote the weight $w_Z(C),w_X(C),q_Z(C),q_X(C)$ via the following diagram

 Furthermore, given $c_2,c_0$, we shall refer to the \textbf{common qubits} -- denoted as $c_2\wedge c_0$ -- as intersection of supports of $c_2,c_0$, i.e., the collection of $c_1$ such that $c_2 \sim c_1 \sim c_0$.